 Step 7: Build wealth and give.

-Imagine what you could do if you had complete financial freedom and plenty of money in the bank.
+Imagine what you could do if you had zero debt, a mortgage-free house, and plenty of money in the bank.
 Living generously changes not only your life, but also your family tree.
 Think about the legacy you want to leave—for your children, grandchildren, and the communities that are important to you.
 We’re blessed to be a blessing, people!

 A FEW PRO TIPS